wjenh/pidp1-mods/IOTs/Clock/README.txt

-This is an implementation of the BBN timesharing clock, possibly only available on one PDP-1D.
+This is an implementation of the BBN timesharing clock, only available on the PDP-1D.
 It provides a millisecond clock that can be read, as well as providing a 32 msed and 1 minute sbs interrupt.
 If sbs16 is enabled, a different channel can be assigned to each.